recule556688/Global_Sort/README.md

 ### Prerequisites

 - You have installed [Git](https://git-scm.com/downloads).
-- You have installed Python 3.11.6.
+- You have installed Python.
 You can download it from the [official website](https://www.python.org/downloads/).

 ### Installation Steps